onerva-korhonen/climate-companions-bipartite/README.md

 # climate-companions-bipartite
 Code for investigating the event co-participation based bipartite graph structure in the Ilmastokumppanit (Climate Companions) city-to-business network.
 Should be applicable also to other bipartite module analyses.

 <code>functions.py</code> contains functions needed for creating and analysing the bipartite network.
-The functions can be called from either a frontend script (<code>fronend.py</code> was used for creating the results of the related article) or interactively. <code>parameters.py</code> stores all parameters used in the anlysis.
+The functions can be called from either a frontend script (<code>frontend.py</code> was used for creating the results of the related article) or interactively. <code>parameters.py</code> stores all parameters used in the analysis.

 For a short(-ish) walkthrough of the code and main results, have a look at <code>walkthrough.py</code> (related data is stored at <code>walkthrough_data</code>).
 The easiest way to do that is to launch Binder (that saves you the trouble of setting package versions or even installing python):